yreymal/STM32G431_bare_metal/README.md

 ## Requirements

 Ensure the following tools are installed:
+* Make (if using the Makefile workflow)
+For CMake:
 * ARM GCC Toolchain (`arm-none-eabi-gcc`)
 * CMake
 * Ninja build system
-* Make (if using the Makefile workflow)

 Check installations:

+make --version
 arm-none-eabi-gcc --version
 cmake --version
 ninja --version

-make --version
+---

+## Build Using Makefile

+A Makefile is also provided for building the project without CMake.

+Build the firmware:

+**make all**

+Clean generated files:

+**make clean**

+The Makefile build produces the same firmware outputs (`.elf`, `.bin`, `.hex`) depending on the Makefile configuration.

 ---